reactjs/react.dev/src/content/reference/react/use-server.md

 <Canary>

-`'use server'` available in the [Canary](https://react.dev/community/versioning-policy#canary-channel) release channel.
-It is needed only if you're [using React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks) or building a library compatible with them.
+`'use server'` is needed only if you're [using React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks) or building a library compatible with them.

 </Canary>